-With the calender quickly turning to August you might think you’re out of time for new plantings.
+With the calendar quickly turning to August you might think you’re out of time for new plantings.
 But with a few quick crops you can fill in those empty garden spaces and your dinner plate before the season winds down.
-Planning for a fall harvest isn’t much different than selecting for a spring garden but you can simplify by picking some of these varieties:

 Fall Planting Varieties: Bulls Blood, Early Wonder Tall Top, Touchstone Gold

 Despite their delicate appearance carrots are actually pretty hearty little nuggets.
 They actually sweeten after a few frosts and can be stored in the ground all winter under a thick layer of mulch to prevent the ground from freezing.